gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 ---
 title: Using Dockerfile and CI
-description: "In this tutorial, you will integrate Gimlet into your CI process."
+description: 'In this tutorial, you will integrate Gimlet into your CI process.'
 ---

 In this tutorial, you will integrate Gimlet into your CI workflow.

 The CI pipeline will lint and test the code, then build a container image based on a Dockerfile.
 Then you are going to add the Gimlet Github Action to trigger a deployment to a dummy Kubernetes environment.